Troubleshooting guide for OpenVPN Access Server AWS tiered instance licensing

 awspc4.openvpn.net, IP address: 107.161.19.201

 DNS can be a problem if you block it.
-But you can either resolve that by manually entering the names awspc3.openvpn.net and awspc4.openvpn.net with the IP address information shown above into the local hosts file, so resolution of those names can occur locally, or to allow DNS requests to go out normally to your DNS server.
+But you can resolve that by manually entering the names awspc3.openvpn.net and awspc4.openvpn.net with the IP address information shown above into the local hosts file so it resolves those names locally.
+Or you can allow DNS requests to go out normally to your DNS server.

 If you see this reported in the logs, it means your DNS settings have a problem: